PFlow F Series Helps Household Goods Retailer Utilize Difficult-To-Access Renovated Warehouse

 Consulting with the Local Distributor

 In designing the warehouse upgrade and specifying the appropriate equipment, Sherman’s consulted with a local material handling distributor who they have worked with in the past.
-The distributor did some extensive research and eventually it was determined that a F Series, 10,000-lbs capacity vertical reciprocating conveyor (VRC) from PFlow Industries Inc. was the ideal solution to access the second floor.
+The distributor did some extensive research and eventually, it was determined that an F Series (4-post), 10,000-lbs capacity vertical reciprocating conveyor (VRC) from PFlow was the ideal solution to access the second floor.

 VRCs are also referred to as vertical lifts or material lifts.
 They typically are used in industrial or commercial settings where materials weighing anywhere from 100-lbs to 100-tons need to be moved between two or more levels.
 VRCs have their own national safety code (ASME B20.1), and are specifically exempt from the national elevator code.
 People are not allowed to be transported on VRCs.
 The Sherman’s staff travels to and from the second floor via a staircase.